Date: 23 May 2014. How to Access Galley

 Storage.

-Seaweed is a wonderful home, but
+Seaweed is a wonderful home.
+Like all boats

 to, and a gigantic cavern does not equal the best use of space in my

-I like shelves -- and do have Flat-Surface-Itis* a rather
+I like shelves and do have Flat-Surface-Itis*

 *Flat-Surface-Itis is characterized